ekknod/NV/README.md

 small sensitivity adjuster

 # HOTKEY
-mouse5 is slowing down your sensitivity in the target player
+mouse5 is slowing down your sensitivity,
+when you're aiming at the targetplayer upperbody

 # Story behind the NV project
 i rewritten old project, with a different and minimal feature.